Wolpherin-Committee/.github/profile/README.md

   - We will do NO speech control
 - Democratic
   - Everyone is FREE to deliver their advice for this platform or vote for others’ advice.
 We will improve this platform based on them.
+  - Our progress will be exhibited in: https://trello.com/b/LCE4HBYD/wolpherin-demandlist

 ## Login and Registration